Diseases

 Overview

-Dog heartworm (Dirofilaria immitis) is a parasitic filarial worm that can be life-threatening for canines.
+Dog heartworm (Dirofilaria immitis) is a parasitic worm that can be life threatening for dogs and other canines.
 Mosquitoes play an essential part in the lifecycle of the worm.
-Dogs and sometimes other animals such as cats, foxes and raccoons are infected with the worm through the bite of a mosquito carrying the larvae of the worm.
+Dogs and sometimes other animals such as cats, ferrets and raccoons are infected with the worm through the bite of a mosquito carrying the larvae of the worm.
 While cats are susceptible to the disease they do not appear to be good hosts.
-As a result cat infections are less common.
 Dirofilaria immitis is found throughout much of the United States including Massachusetts.
 Many mosquito species in Massachusetts can become infected with the worm.

 Lifecycle

 Dirofilaria immitis is dependent on both the canine and the mosquito to fulfill its lifecycle.
 In an infected dog the adult worms are 9-16 inches in length and live in the dog's heart and lungs.
-The young worms called microfilaria and circulate in the blood stream of the dog.
+The young worms circulate in the blood stream of the dog.
 These worms must infect a mosquito in order to complete their lifecycle.
 Mosquitoes become infected when they blood feed on a sick dog.
-Once inside the mosquito the microfilaria leave the gut of the mosquito and live in the body of the insect, where they develop for 2-3 weeks.
+Once inside the mosquito they live in the body of the insect, where they develop for 2-3 weeks.
 When they are in their 3rd stage of development they move to the mosquito's mouthparts, where they will be able to infect an animal.
-When the mosquito blood feeds, the infective larvae are deposited on the surface of the skin.
-The larvae enter the skin through the wound caused by the mosquito bite.
+When the mosquito blood feeds, the young parasites are deposited on the surface of the skin.
+They enter the skin through the wound caused by the mosquito bite.
 The worms burrow into the skin where they remain for 3-4 months.
 If the worms have infected an unsuitable host such as a human the worms usually die at this point.
-If the infective larvae are in a suitable host they will eventually enter the blood stream and locate the heart of the animal.
+If the larvae are in a suitable host they will enter the blood stream and locate the heart of the animal.
 Once they are in the heart they will reach the adult stage after about 5 months.
 In all the lifecycle of Dirofilaria immitis takes about 9 months to complete.

 Symptoms and Detection